 Hello!
 I'm Patrick Hart.
-I am a musician — for work, but also for fun.
+I make music — for work, but also for fun.
 I am currently spending most of my time in Montreal, Taipei, Los Angeles and Miami, but I'm open to suggestions.

 phasey psych-rock.
 11 tracks, 34 min.

 First check out the music video!
 Another trade-back-and-forth album I made with MJ.
 We started off going for a Tame Impala vibe but eventually it was more of a pop album.

 Credits: by Michael-John Hancock and Patrick Hart.
 Mike McGinnis, drums on 2/4; Andrew Maguire, drums on 6/8; Melanie Bartley, spanish on 8.Preview a Track!
 Download Album! (.zip,82mb) Album Page!